What Is Form I-9?

 Planning to use a vendor or contractor to support your business activities?
 Make sure you collect their tax information using the W-9 Form.

-Start by giving your employee a copy of Form I-9 and its instructions.
-Ask them to complete Section 1 with their name, address and contact details, Social Security number, and current citizenship or immigration status.
+Begin by providing your employee with a copy of Form I-9 and its accompanying instructions.
+Ask them to complete Section 1 with their name, address, and contact details, Social Security number, and current citizenship or immigration status.
 They then sign and date Section 1.

-Employers generally provide the form to employees during the hiring process or immediately after hiring.
-Workers may need some time to gather their documentation, so it’s a good idea to share the form before their first day.
+Employers may provide the form during the hiring process or immediately after hiring.
+Workers may need some time to gather their documentation, so it’s a good idea to share the form before their first day, as the instructions require this section to be completed by the end of the first day of employment.
+If a third party assists an employee in preparing or translating their I-9 Form, use Supplement A to record the preparer’s name, signature, and contact information.

 Try including Form I-9 with a new worker’s job offer letter or employment contract.